NguyenThanhTai0307/Ibex-Instruction-Fetch-Unit-Verification-with-Cpp-and-Verilator/Stage 1 : Sequential Fetch Verification/Description.md

 - FuseSoc

 4. Note :
-- We will not check the flush of the prefetch FIFO (i.e. Branch Flush, Invalid Flush, No Flush,...) since we are isolating the IFU from the main components of the core.
+- We will not check the flush of the prefetch FIFO (i.e. Branch Flush, Invalid Flush, No Flush,...), this will be done in stage 2.
 - Before compiling the testbench, we have to install FuseSoc and all the required python packages of Ibex.